pthapa3/hms/README.md

-# hms
-this is my project
+# hms  is my project

-#hms2
-this is the simple one from web
+# hms2  is the simple one from web